Garrett Broad

 Ph.D.
 University of Southern California

 Dr. Broad is an Associate Professor of Communication Studies and a member of Rowan University's Catalysts for Sustainability initiative.
+He holds secondary appointment in the Cooper Medical School of Rowan University.
 His research explores the relationship between 21st century social movements, innovations in media and technology, and the contemporary food system.
 He is the author of More Than Just Food: Food Justice and Community Change, as well as a variety of articles on food's relationship to environmental sustainability, economic equity, and the health of humans and nonhumans alike.
 As an engaged scholar, Professor Broad writes for both academic and public audiences, and works to develop collaborative research projects with a variety of social change-focused organizations.
 His teaching experience includes courses on environmental communication, communication and the food system, persuasion, public interest media, communication theory and research methods.
 He is originally from the Philadelphia and Southern New Jersey area, completed his undergraduate education at Rutgers University, and earned his PhD from the University of Southern California's Annenberg School for Communication and Journalism.
 Prior to joining Rowan, he was a faculty member at Fordham University, and previously served as the George Gerbner Postdoctoral Fellow at the University of Pennsylvania's Annenberg School for Communication.

 Ongoing Projects